amazingrando/questsrd/src/markdown/4-npcs.md

 <span class="keywords">veteran</span>: Add 4 HP and 1 attack if the creature is highly experienced, like a veteran town guard, a professor of magic, or an ancient elemental.

-<span class="keywords">big</span>: Add 10 HP and 1 attack if the crea.ture is much larger than the players, like a bear, a giant spider, or a hill giant.
+<span class="keywords">big</span>: Add 10 HP and 1 attack if the creature is much larger than the players, like a bear, a giant spider, or a hill giant.

 <span class="keywords">colossal</span>: Add 40 HP and 4 attack if the creature is orders of magnitude larger than the players, like a sandworm, a kraken, or a titan.